SSH

 Defining SFTP Virtual Folders (Windows)

 Virtual folders can be used to restrict the folders the user is able to access via SFTP and SCP2.
+The operating system file permissions are also enforced.
+The SFTP user must have intended read and write permissions, and at least read and list directory permissions for the parent folder of the virtual folder.

 By default, if no virtual folders are explicitly defined in the configuration file, the user can access all drives via SFTP and SCP2 operations, the user's SFTP session starts in the %USERPROFILE% directory, and that is the target directory for SCP2 operations.